About the Program

 To be eligible for acceptance for the MRI 2nd Discipline Program one of the following criteria must be met:

-- A current practice permit through a provincial/national regulatory body, membership with CAMRT, and diploma from an accredited institute in Medical Radiology, Nuclear Medicine, Radiation Therapy.
+- A current practice permit through provincial/national regulatory body, membership with CAMRT, and diploma from an accredited institute in Medical Radiology, Nuclear Medicine, Radiation Therapy

-- Active membership with Sonography Canada (Generalist) and a diploma from an accredited institute in Diagnostic Medical Sonography.
+- Active membership with Sonography Canada (Generalist) and diploma from an accredited institute in Diagnostic Medical Sonography

-- A current practice permit through a provincial regulatory body (ACCLXT) and diploma from an approved accredited institute in Combined Laboratory & X-Ray.
+- A current practice permit through provincial regulatory body (ACCLXT) and diploma from an approved accredited institute in Combined Laboratory & X-Ray

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency

-Immunization Requirements - Students are required to be immunized against vaccine-preventable diseases, as determined by the Alberta Health.
+Students are required to be immunized against vaccine-preventable diseases, as determined by the Alberta Health.
 After acceptance into the program, students will be given further information on requirements.
-Failure to meet the Police Information Check, immunization and tuberculosis testing requirements may result in denial of access to clinical training.
+If you do not meet the immunization requirements, your work integrated learning experience (clinical training) may be refused by a clinical site, and there may be restrictions to the clinic experience, which may ultimately impede your progress in the program.

 The clinical practicum allows students to apply concepts in MRI procedures, patient care, and instrumentation while under the direct supervision of a registered technologist.
 In addition, students acquire experience in professional behavior and critical thinking.
 Emphasis is placed on performing MRI screening, patient positioning, patient preparation and MRI scanning.
-Upon completion of the second clinical practicum, students are expected to be competent in all areas of Magnetic Resonance Imaging.
+Upon completion of clinical practicum, students are expected to be competent in all areas of Magnetic Resonance Imaging.
+Students will be required to provide proof of successful completion of an IV Certification course prior to enrolling in the clinical training.
+All cost associated with obtaining IV Certification is the responsibility of the student and not included in the program tuition or fees.

 - Length: 16 weeks